 The ESU Program is a non-qualified retirement program that allows executives to make pre-tax deferrals of up to 10% of their compensation into diversified investments.
-We match 50% of the executive's contribution in Company stock units, purchased at a 15% discount, which may increase up to a 100% match if the Company meets annual ROCE targets linked to the Key Officers Incentive Plan.
+We match 50% of the executive's contribution in Company stock units, purchased at a 15% discount, which may increase up to a 100% match if the Company meets annual ROCE targets linked to the KOIP.
 The Company makes an additional 17.65% contribution to the diversified investments acquired with executive contributions.
 Matching contributions vest once employees have participated in the ESU Program for five years.
 Leggett stock units held in the ESU Program accrue dividends, which are used to acquire additional stock units at a 15% discount.
 At distribution, the balance of the diversified investments is paid in cash.
-Although the Company intends to settle the stock units in shares of the Company's common stock, it reserves the right to distribute the balance in cash.
+Although the Company intends to settle the stock units in shares of the Company's common stock, it reserves the right to distribute the balance in cash if sufficient shares are not available under the Flexible Stock Plan.